prototypefund/ifc-hive/app/client/README.md

 The rest of the code within the boilerplate/page.vue must be kept in order to have a working base for you page.
 Note that the subscriber variables alway end on an $ which signalizes that the content of this variable is a redux observable and therefore needs to be unsubscribed whenever you leave the page to prevent memory leaks.

+If the page contains other views, such as a edit dialogue etc which you don't want to open in an overlay but rather in an persistent toolbar, refer to the section "toolbar"

 #### conf.js

 #### component.cy.js